 Rockler has just introduced a larger, gallon-sized version of its original quart-sized Mixing Mate Paint Lid.
 The gallon-sized Mixing Mate is just a step up and has the same features of its smaller cousin, including the integrated mixing turbine and crank handle.
+We haven’t seen anything this convenient since the Back Butter Buddy.
 The Gallon-sized Mixing Mate works by simply rotating the integrated handle to thoroughly mix a gallon of paint in just a few seconds.
 Plus, using this means that your paint won’t drip or spill when you pour it into a pan.
 You lid seals the can tightly, so you can store the can with the Mixing Mate attached, but that’s an expensive long-term paint lid at around $20.

 It certainly seems like a great way to eliminate spills during use, however I’m not sure this is a great solution for those storing gallons and gallons of paint as the costs could add up very quickly.
 Still, tossing away that messy lid and paint stick is an attractive proposition if you are consistently running through paint cans.
 Pros won’t find this as useful since it’s oriented towards smaller gallon-sized projects, but if you find yourself alternating gallons of trim paint colors, perhaps this could be a tool you move from job to job to make your cleanup significantly easier.